Aisha al-Mana: Challenging the driving ban

-Al-Mana participated in three different campaigns to protest the driving ban.
-The first was in 1990, during the Gulf War, and was documented in the book The Sixth of November.
+Al-Mana participated in three different campaigns to protest the driving ban on women.
+The first was in 1990, during the Gulf War, and was documented in the 2011 book The Sixth of November.
 Al-Mana also participated in subsequent campaigns in 2011 and 2013 as part of the Women to Drive movement.

 Aisha al-Mana was one of forty-six women to organize a demonstration in Riyadh on 6 November 1990 to protest the Kingdom's ban on women driving.
 Prior to the demonstration, the women had sent a petition to then-Prince Salman bin Abdulaziz, the governor of Riyadh at the time, requesting that he and King Fahad move to lift the ban.
 They drove their cars in a convoy until they were stopped and detained by the police.
-Al-Mana and several other participants described their experiences in the 2011 book, The Sixth of November.
+Al-Mana and several other participants described their experiences in the book, The Sixth of November.
 The demonstration was also fictionalized by Saad Al-Dosari in his novel, Riyadh- November 90.
 Most of the participants received travel bans, and those who had government jobs lost their positions.

 Years later, al-Mana also participated in two other driving campaigns.
 The first, inspired by the Arab Spring, took place in 2011, while the other was organized in October 2013.